 Shopping in Colorado SpringsMalls and shopping centers provide most of the shopping opportunities in Colorado Springs.
-Some of the popular centers include Chapel Hills Mall , with anchor stores Dillard's, Macy's and Sears, at Academy and Briargate boulevards; The Citadel , with anchors Burlington Coat Factory, Dillard's and JCPenney, N. Academy Boulevard and US 24; The Promenade Shops at Briargate , Briargate Parkway and SR 87; and University Village Colorado at S. Nevada Ave. and US 25.
+Some of the popular centers include Chapel Hills Mall , with anchor stores Dillard's and Macy's, at Academy and Briargate boulevards; The Citadel , with anchors Burlington, Dillard's and JCPenney, N. Academy Boulevard and US 24; The Promenade Shops at Briargate , Briargate Parkway and SR 87; and University Village Colorado at S. Nevada Ave. and US 25.

 A 19th-century haven of fur trappers, cowboys, gamblers and a few outlaws and gunfighters, Old Colorado City Historic District , between 24th and 28th streets, now houses specialty shops.
 The Garden of the Gods Trading Post , built in the late 1920s to resemble Pueblo Indian houses, offers Native American arts, crafts, jewelry, rugs and pottery as well as signed prints by well-known artists.

 AAA’s in-person hotel evaluations are unscheduled to ensure the inspector has an experience similar to that of members.
 To pass inspection, all hotels must meet the same rigorous standards for cleanliness, comfort and hospitality.
 These hotels receive a AAA Diamond designation that tells members what type of experience to expect.